 As a result, you spend an enormous amount of your time trying (mostly unsuccessfully) to control a life that’s been essentially hijacked.

 When you focus on spirituality, you start understanding that much is out of your control, and you can surrender your struggle to something more powerful.
 This release effectively diminishes the role that alcohol or drugs have long played in your life as you refocus.

 Again, spirituality isn’t to be confused with religion, but rather, finding a different focus and perspective for your life.

-For our part, we help provide you with some tools for improving spirituality, such as yoga, breath work, music therapy, and even wolf therapy, which underscores a powerful and ancient animal-human connection.
+For our part, we help provide you with some tools for improving spirituality, such as yoga, breath work, and music therapy, which underscores a powerful and ancient animal-human connection.